Aspen Words Literary Prize finalists announced

 The shortlisted books are: "Friday Black" by Nana Kwame Adjei-Brenyah; "Brother" by David Chariandy; "Gun Love" by Jennifer Clement; "An American Marriage" by Tayari Jones and "There There" by Tommy Orange.

 Two of the finalists, Nana Kwame Adjei-Brenyah and Tommy Orange, are debut authors, while David Chariandy, Jennifer Clement and Tayari Jones have all published previous books to critical acclaim.
-The finalists were selected by a five-member jury including Dorothy Allison, Suzanne Bober, Farah Griffin, Elliot Gerson and Samrat Upadhyay, who was a finalist for the prize last year.
+The finalists were selected by a five-member jury including author Dorothy Allison, Aspen Words advisory board president Suzanne Bober, Columbia University professor Farah Griffin, Aspen Institute vice president Elliot Gerson and author Samrat Upadhyay, who was a finalist for the prize last year for "Mad Country."

+The award is one of the largest literary prizes in the U.S. and one of the few focused exclusively on fiction with a social impact.
+The inaugural award was presented to Mohsin Hamid in 2018 for "Exit West."
+Eligible works include novels or short story collections that address questions of violence, inequality, gender, the environment, immigration, religion, race or other social issues.

 The shortlisted titles address social issues in America and the world such as racial inequality, class disparities and gun violence.